chaoss/augur/docs/new-install.md

 4. `sudo docker build -t augur-new -f docker/backend/Dockerfile .`
 5. `sudo docker-compose --env-file ./environment.txt --file docker-compose.yml up` to run the database in a Docker Container or
    `sudo docker-compose --env-file ./environment.txt --file docker-compose.yml up` to connect to an already running database.

-### Errata (Old Frontend)

-14. If you have frontend configuration issues that result in a *failure* to complete steps with npm, we recommend you install and use `nvm`: https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/ to set your nodejs release to the latest LTS of 12.x or 16.x.
-For example: `nvm ls-remote | grep -i 'latest'` and `nvm alias default 16.??` (whatever the latest version of 16 is.)
-15. Also, please explore our new frontend, being developed at https://github.com/augurlabs/augur_view.
-The `dev` branch is the most current.